-War, political and economic oppression, sectarian strife, poverty and disease are pervasive in the world today, ravaging the lives of every-growing numbers of people.
+War, political and economic oppression, sectarian strife, poverty and disease are pervasive in the world today, ravaging the lives of ever-growing numbers of people.
 Using a cross-cultural approach, we will explore the impact of violence on society, its cultural legacies, and examples of building peace.
-Prerequisite: SO 101 or SO 228 (formerly SO 103).
+Prerequisite: SO 101 or SO 228.